deckerweb/builder-list-pages/README.md

 ## Frequently Asked Questions

-### Why should it be important to have these views/ submenus?
+### Why should it be important to have these Views/ Submenus?
 Good question.
 This could be extremely useful if you have a lot of pages for example and only a few of them are built with your Page Builder.
 Then the additional **view** and **submenu** offer a "filter" to just query for those few pages.
 That makes total sense for Administrators, Editors, Clients and other use cases.
 This should be a default, to have these views.
 Sadly, most Builders just don't offer it.

 ### Why did you create this plugin?
 Back in 2019 I needed it myself for a few sites I maintained.
 Those sites were powered by Elementor (Pro).
 Once I discovered a code snippet offering these views, I enhanced the snippet (security, better labels) and made a plugin out of it.
 It was just for "private" use.
 A few years later I needed it again but now for other builders (Oxygen, Bricks, Breakdance ...), so I developed the plugin further and made a more robust solution out of it, working with more Builders.

-### Why is this plugin not on wordpress.org plugin repository?
+### Why is this plugin not on wordpress.org Plugin Repository?
 Because the restrictions there for plugin authors are becoming more and more.
 It would be possible, yes, but I don't want that anymore.
 The same for limited support forums for plugin authors on .org.
 I have decided to leave this whole thing behind me.

 ---